gabimoncha/react-native-template/README.md

 ### NetInfo

 Network Info API for Android, iOS, macOS & Windows.
 It allows you to get information on:

-* Connection type
+- Connection type
-* Connection quality
+- Connection quality

 ### FastImage

 Replacement for the `<Image/>` component.
 Gives a performance boost and imaga preload.

+### react-native-testing-library

+For unit and component testing.

 ### Detox